 Eligibility: The military and veterans discount is available to current and former members of the Air Force, Army, Marines, Navy, and Coast Guard through the Sprint WorksSM Program, or through the Sprint Company discount program.

 - Members pay full price for the first line, then save 50% for each additional line.
-So the savings grows as you add more lines to your account.
+So the savings grow as you add more lines to your account.

-- Enrollment in Sprint AutoPay is required to receive discount
+- Enrollment in Sprint AutoPay is required to receive the discount

 - It may also take a cycle or two before you see the discount applied to your bill.

 - TV, with Hulu subscription ($7.99 monthly value)

 - Global roaming in more than 185 worldwide locations